 - Prepare Instant Pot (or Slow Cooker) Apple Crumble.
 Bake according to recipe instructions.

-- Use a blender and prepare a double batch of 5-minute Apple Spiced Muffins.
+- Use a blender and prepare a double batch of 5-minute Applesauce Muffins.
 (Tip: Use two blender jars, if you have them, so you can measure everything at once, and then get both pans in the oven at the same time.
 I have a Blendtec blender and have the four-side jar and the Wildside jar.)

 - Use a kitchen timer and bake the muffins according to the recipe directions.